Y

 The Company has incurred recurring losses and negative cash flows from operations since inception and had an accumulated deficit of $

-The Company’s operations have consisted primarily of conducting preclinical studies, developing licensed technology, conducting clinical trials, and manufacturing clinical supply to support clinical trials.
+The Company’s operations have consisted primarily of conducting preclinical studies, developing licensed technology, conducting clinical trials, and the development and manufacturing of clinical supply to support clinical trials.
 The Company faces risks associated with early-stage biotechnology companies whose product candidates are in development.
 Product candidates currently under development will require significant additional research and development efforts and establishing manufacturing capacity and regulatory approval prior to commercialization.
 These efforts require significant amounts of additional capital for the Company to complete its research and development, achieve its research and development objectives, defend its intellectual property rights, and recruit and retain skilled personnel, and key members of management.
 Even if the Company’s product development efforts are successful, it is uncertain when, if ever, the Company will realize revenue from product sales.

 The Company plans to seek additional funding through public or private equity offerings, debt financings, other collaborations, strategic alliances and licensing arrangements.
 The Company may not be able to obtain financing on acceptable terms, or at all, and the Company may not be able to enter into strategic alliances or other arrangements on favorable terms, or at all.
 The terms of any financing may adversely affect the holdings or the rights of the Company’s stockholders.
 If the Company is unable to obtain funding or prospects of funding are unfavorable, the Company could be required to further delay, reduce or eliminate research and development programs, product portfolio expansion or future commercialization efforts, which could adversely affect its business prospects.